maiconheck/ready2use-analyzers/README.md

 dotnet add package Roslynator.Analyzers
 ```

-or add the Package References to the *.csproj files
+OR add the Package References to the *.csproj files

 ```
   <ItemGroup>